By Ellen Finch

 - Add fuss-free details.

-- Opt for products with multiple uses.
+- Opt for products with multiple uses to maximise the use of space.

 What is a contemporary garden?